MediaComem/comem-masrad-dfa/subjects/bootstrap-layout-management/README.md

 Here are some "rules" to follow for using the Grid System:

-- The grid is divided in **12 columns maximum**, whatever's the screen width.
+- The grid is always divided in **12 columns maximum**, independantly of the screen width.
 - You **don't have to use it everywhere** on your page.
 You can for example use it inside one `<div>` in particular, and completely leave it aside for the next one.
 - It was built having **mobile and tablet in mind**, so it offers easy **responsivness** for your layouts.